OscillateLabsLLC/ovos-mac/README.md

 ## Considerations

-- Padatious does not install very well on an M1-3 Mac.
+- Padatious does not install very easily on an M1-3 Mac.
 Padacioso will be the default, but note it is quite a bit slower than Padatious.
 To install Padatious anyway, [see the below section](#installing-padatious).

 ## Steps